Conquer your student debt. Refinance now.

 - Shannon Lowell, University of California, Davis class of 2016.
-Started her general surgery residency at Oregon Health & Science University in 2016.
+She started her general surgery residency at Oregon Health & Science University in 2016.

 - Tarak Shah, American University of Antigua College of Medicine class of 2014.
-In his third year of internal medicine residency at the New Hanover Regional Medical Center in Wilmington, NC.
+He’s in his third year of internal medicine residency at the New Hanover Regional Medical Center in Wilmington, NC.

 How Long is Medical Residency?

 A medical residency is required training to become a doctor.
 The length of time your training takes can depend on the practice you hope to specialize in.
 For most, medical residency lasts at least three years, but some surgical specialties can require up to five years.